ericadreisbachdeveloper/renegadeadacheng/README.md

 Wordpress is a notoriously vulnerable web platform.
 This site uses many of the following security techniques for a hardened Wordpress build.
 More here: https://wordpress.org/support/article/hardening-wordpress/

-## Security Through Obscurity - Wordpress wp-content Directory
+## Security Through Obscurity - Wordpress Install Directory
+The Wordpress installation directory is `jrdkfgjs` and not the root directory.
+This allows for a cleaner root installation and a simpler site migration process down the line.
+It also masks the location of Wordpress core files and prevents some automated attacks.

+Lines in `public_html/.htaccess` point the site's root domain to `jrdkfgjs` which is a randomly-generated 8-character string.

+## Wordpress /wp-content/ Directory - Security Through Obscurity
-The `/wp-content/` directory is renamed `/files/` to prevent some automated attacks.
+The `/wp-content/` directory is renamed `/files/` to limit automated attacks.
 The lines below in `wp-config.php` point plugin, media, theme, and other content to  `/files/`

 `if ( ! defined( 'ABSPATH' ) ) { define( 'ABSPATH', __DIR__ . '/' ); }`<br />
 `define ('WP_CONTENT_FOLDERNAME', 'files');` <br />